brycehenson/matlab_function_cache/README.md

 ## To Do
 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
+- use estimated write speed to estimate if its worth saving the data and abort the save
 - documentation and code flow checks
 - more testing, particulary agianst memoize()
 - smart cache cleaning